samhernandez/wpadapt/README.md

 WordPress Adapt
 ---

-A tool to adapt an sql file dumped from WordPress from one domain to another.
+A simple executable to adapt an sql file dumped from WordPress from one domain to another.
+There are several robust tools out there that do this already.
+I just needed something quick, simple, and database-independent.
+This should work as a search/replace on any sql file with or without serialized data.

 Put the `wpadapt` executable file somewhere in your system path.